smartheim/ui-maintenance/README.md

 are available in `js/bundles/ohcomponents/*.js` and can be used in other projects as well.

+The html dom API is a bit clumsy to be honest.
+I have used [lit-html](https://lit-html.polymer-project.org/guide/writing-templates) in some more complex components as renderer.
+It has a very similar syntax to the vue renderer.

+I have also used Hybrid-js initially, but I'm going to replace those components with lit-html ones.

 ### Icons / Fonts / Styling

 See [Styling Readme](scss/readme.md).